 The equirectangular projection SEI message provides information to enable remapping (through an equirectangular projection) of the colour samples of the projected pictures onto a sphere coordinate space in sphere coordinates (ϕ, θ) for use in omnidirectional video applications for which the viewing perspective is from the origin looking outward toward the inside of the sphere.
 The sphere coordinates are defined so that ϕ is the azimuth (longitude, increasing eastward) and θ is the elevation (latitude, increasing northward).

-Rotation angles yaw (α), pitch (β), and roll (γ) are also used in the specification of these semantics.

-Relative to an (x, y, z) Cartesian coordinate system, yaw expresses a rotation around the z (vertical, up) axis, pitch rotates around the y (lateral, side-to-side) axis, and roll rotates around the x (back-to-front) axis.
-Rotations are extrinsic, i.e., around x, y, and z fixed reference axes.
-The angles increase clockwise when looking from the origin towards the positive end of an axis.

 When an equirectangular projection SEI message is present for any picture of a CLVS of a particular layer, an equirectangular projection SEI message shall be present for the first picture of the CLVS and no SEI message indicating a different type of projection shall be present for any picture of the CLVS.

 When general_non_packed_constraint_flag is equal to 1 in the active SPS for the current layer, there shall be no equirectangular projection SEI messages applicable for any picture of the CLVS of the current layer.

+When aspect_ratio_idc is present and greater than 1 in the active SPS for the current layer, there should be no equirectangular projection SEI messages applicable for any picture of the CLVS of the current layer.

+A frame packing arrangement SEI message for which all the following conditions are true is referred to as an effectively applicable frame packing arrangement SEI message:

+– The value of frame_packing_arrangement_cancel_flag is equal to 0.

+– The value of frame_packing_arrangement_type is equal to 3, 4, or 5.

+– The value of quincunx_sampling_flag is equal to 0.

+– The value of spatial_flipping_flag is equal to 0.

+– The value of field_views_flag is equal to 0.

+– The value of frame0_grid_position_x is equal to 0.

+– The value of frame0_grid_position_y is equal to 0.

+– The value of frame1_grid_position_x is equal to 0.

+– The value of frame1_grid_position_y is equal to 0.

-When a frame packing arrangement SEI message with frame_packing_arrangement_cancel_flag equal to 0 is present that applies to the picture, and the value of frame_packing_arrangement_type of the frame packing arrangement SEI message is not equal to 3, 4, or 5, or the value of quincunx_sampling_flag of the frame packing arrangement SEI message is not equal to 0, an equirectangular projection SEI message with erp_cancel_flag equal to 0 shall not be present that applies to the picture.
-Decoders shall ignore equirectangular projection SEI messages when a frame packing arrangement SEI message with frame_packing_arrangement_cancel_flag equal to 0 is present that applies to the picture, and the value of frame_packing_arrangement_type of the frame packing arrangement SEI message is not equal to 3, 4, or 5, or the value of quincunx_sampling_flag of the frame packing arrangement SEI message is not equal to 0.
+When a frame packing arrangement SEI message with frame_packing_arrangement_cancel_flag equal to 0 that applies to the picture is present that is not an effectively applicable frame packing arrangement SEI message, an equirectangular projection SEI message with erp_cancel_flag equal to 0 that applies to the picture shall not be present.
+Decoders shall ignore equirectangular projection SEI messages when a frame packing arrangement SEI message with frame_packing_arrangement_cancel_flag equal to 0 that applies to the picture is present that is not an effectively applicable frame packing arrangement SEI message.

 When a segmented rectangular frame packing arrangement SEI message with segmented_rect_frame_packing_arrangement_cancel_flag equal to 0 is present that applies to the picture, an equirectangular projection SEI message with erp_cancel_flag equal to 0 shall not be present that applies to the picture.
 Decoders shall ignore equirectangular projection SEI messages when a segmented rectangular frame packing arrangement SEI message with segmented_rect_frame_packing_arrangement_cancel_flag equal to 0 is present that applies to the picture.